-One approach to measuring the composition of a star from low- or medium-resolution spectroscopy is to synthesize the stellar spectrum.
+One approach to measuring the composition of a star from a low- or mediumresolution spectroscopy is to synthesize the stellar spectrum.
 An essential ingredient in the synthesis is a model atmosphere.
-Typically, a model atmosphere tabulates quantities such as density, temperature, pressure, electron number density, and opacity as a function of optical depth.
+Typically, a model atmosphere tabulates quantities such as density, temperature, pressure, free electron fraction, and opacity as a function of optical depth.
 A grid of synthetic spectra at a range of atmospheric parameters (effective temperature, surface gravity, and composition) streamlines the measurement of these parameters from the observed spectrum.
 Therefore, it is useful to have a grid of model atmospheres, from which a grid of synthetic spectra may be computed.

 Mihalas (1965) and Strom & Avrett (1965) generated the first grids of non-gray, continuum model atmospheres.
 The use of opacity distribution functions (ODFs, Strom & Kurucz 1966) greatly simplifies the computation of such grids.
-ODFs treat the absorption coefficient as smoothly varying within wavelength subdivisions of the spectrum.
+ODFs treat the absorption coefficient as smoothly varying within wavelength subdivisions of the spectrum (Strom & Kurucz 1966).
 In effect, the information about line opacity is compressed into a compact function, which may be used to compute model atmospheres.

 The grid of model atmospheres most relevant to the current work is that of Castelli & Kurucz (2003).
 They computed a grid of model atmospheres with the ATLAS9 program (Kurucz 1993a).
-Kurucz (1970) described the original ATLAS code in great detail.
-Castelli & Kurucz sampled a wide range of effective temperatures ($T{\rm eff}$), surface gravities (log g), and metallicity ([M/H]).
-They also sampled two values of [α /Fe]: 0.0 and +0.4.
+Kurucz (1970) describes the original ATLAS code in great detail.
+Castelli & Kurucz sampled a wide range of effective temperatures $(T{\rm eff})$ , surface gravities $(\log g)$ , and metallicity ([M/H]).
+They also sampled two values of $[\alpha/{\rm Fe}]$ : 0.0 and +0.4.

-1Hubble Fellow.
+&lt;sup>1Hubble Fellow.

-2California Institute of Technology, 1200 E. California Blvd., MC 249-17, Pasadena, CA 91125
+&lt;sup>2California Institute of Technology, 1200 E. California Blvd., MC 249-17, Pasadena, CA 91125

 One major use of stellar atmospheres is the computation of synthetic stellar spectra.
 Because it is computationally expensive to generate a model atmosphere, it is sometimes wise to invest the computational resources upfront by generating a grid of synthetic spectra.
-The red to near-infrared spectral region is the subject of this article.
+The far red to near-infrared spectral region is the subject of this article.
 There is a precedent for synthetic spectral grids in this spectral region (e.g., Coelho et al. 2005; Munari et al. 2005; Palacios et al. 2010).
-The synthetic spectral grid here is unique because of its wide range in the α enhancement ([α /Fe]).
+The synthetic spectral grid here is unique because of its wide range in the $\alpha$ enhancement ([ $\alpha$ /Fe]) of the synthetic spectral grid.

 Kirby et al. (2010) measured the detailed abundances of thousands of red giant stars in the dwarf satellite galaxies of the Milky Way.
 In order to do so, they required a grid of synthetic spectra.
 A grid of model atmospheres was computed at a range of $\left[\alpha/\text{Fe}\right]$ so that the compositions of the atmospheres would be consistent with the spectra.
 The inspiration for this procedure was the grid of Castelli & Kurucz (2003).
 However, the presence in dwarf galaxies of stars with large $\left[\alpha/\text{Fe}\right]$ (Frebel et al. 2010) and small $\left[\alpha/\text{Fe}\right]$ (Letarte et al. 2010) required a broader range of $\left[\alpha/\text{Fe}\right]$ in the model atmospheres.
-Therefore, Castelli & Kurucz's computation of model atmospheres was repeated, but for a wide range in $\left[\alpha/\text{Fe}\right]$.
+Therefore, Castelli & Kurucz's computation of model atmospheres was repeated, but for a wide range in $\left[\alpha/\text{Fe}\right]$ .
 A grid of synthetic spectra was computed based on the grid of model atmospheres.